IvanBodnarash/buidl-n-borrow-dapp/README.md

 ### Description

-A DeFi Lending protocol with the vision to add value to the whole Radix DLT ecosystem. integrated in other DeFi projects and also and add value in the whole Radix DLT ecosystem.
+A DeFi Lending protocol with the vision to add value to the whole Radix DLT ecosystem.

 To accomplish this vision, it is composed by 4 pillars:
  1. Vault.
 Users can borrow their XRD and obtain interest %APR from the vault revenue.